Making your UK limited company dormant — the compliance checklist founders miss

 Coming back from dormant — what to expect

-Good news: resuming trade is easier than going dormant.
+Resuming trade is easier than going dormant.
 The moment you invoice a client, open a new bank account, or take your first payment, the company is active again.
-You then need to:
+You must then:

-• Tell HMRC the company is no longer dormant for Corporation Tax, and register for CT accounting within three months of starting to trade.
+- Notify HMRC that the company is no longer dormant for Corporation Tax, and register for CT accounting within three months of starting to trade.

-• Re-register for VAT if your turnover will exceed the threshold, or voluntarily below it.
+- Re-register for VAT if turnover will exceed the threshold, or voluntarily below it.

-• Refresh SIC codes at your next confirmation statement if the nature of the business has changed — and file any director or PSC changes as they happen, not later.
+- Refresh SIC codes at the next confirmation statement if the nature of the business has changed — and file any director or PSC changes as they happen, not later.

-The structural upside of having kept the company compliant while dormant is that you don't need to explain a gap to banks, landlords, or insurance underwriters.
-A clean dormant period looks like a clean dormant period.
+Keeping the company compliant while dormant means you don't need to explain a gap to banks, landlords, or insurance underwriters.
+A clean dormant period looks clean.
 A messy one looks like risk.

 The Filing HQ way

-We built Filing HQ for exactly this kind of quiet-but-costly compliance work.
-A dormant company is a perfect example: the filings are simple on paper, but the penalty for forgetting one is wildly disproportionate to the effort saved.
-Our annual packages bundle registered office, confirmation statement tracking, dormant accounts support, and PSC/identity verification support — so a paused company stays paused, not accidentally struck off.
+Filing HQ exists for exactly this kind of quiet-but-costly compliance work.
+Dormant filings are simple on paper, but the penalty for forgetting one is wildly disproportionate to the effort saved.
+Our annual packages bundle registered office, confirmation statement filing, dormant accounts support, and PSC and identity verification support — so a paused company stays paused, not accidentally struck off.
+Don't let a £50 filing turn into a £341 restoration bill.

 Keep your dormant company quietly compliant

-• A monitored central London registered office so Companies House post never goes missing
+- ✓ Monitored central London registered office — Companies House post never goes missing

-• Confirmation statement prepared, reviewed, and filed every year — fee included
+- ✓ Confirmation statement prepared, reviewed, and filed every year — Companies House fee included

-• Deadline reminders 30, 14, and 3 days out, plus human support when you resume trading
+- ✓ Deadline reminders 30, 14, and 3 days out — with human support when you resume trading

 Setup takes minutes.
 We handle the calendar — you get your headspace back.